Due to unusually high demand, green bags are currently unavailable. Stock will be available again from September. Thank you for your patience.

 Ordering bags for garden waste

-If you need to order bags please click here – you will be given a reference number and you will need to collect them from either 1st Stop in New George Street or the list of available Libraries - Crownhill, Plymstock, Plympton, West Park, Southway and Chelson Meadow Recycling Centre.
+From September, if you need to order bags please click here – you will be given a reference number and you will need to collect them from either 1st Stop in New George Street or the list of available Libraries - Crownhill, Plymstock, Plympton, West Park, Southway and Chelson Meadow Recycling Centre.
 Please only ask for what you need - the maximum number of four bags for the garden waste per household.